Eghamarian/sociotherapy/_short/06_borders.md

 But he never finds enough time.
 Parents creep up from the other side, and throw their kids over the wall. <br>
 The kid in the air hears him, but cannot freeze. <br>
 But the soldier in the tower can and does; at first. <br>
-It feels like Game of Thrones where the dead are climbing up the wall at Kings Landing. <br>
+It feels like Game of Thrones, where the dead are climbing up the wall at Kings Landing. <br>
 But he somehow knows that is a movie. <br>
-Bored and mind tripping at Hollywood, he thinks to himself, and thanks his president for the wall. <br>
+Bored and mind-tripping at Hollywood, he thinks to himself, and thanks his president for the wall. <br>
 Although some manage to cross, the wall keeps away the men, the air, the polution, the bacteria, the viruses, and the hatred. <br>
 He thanks his president in his mind, kisses his cross necklace, and shouts, and shouts. <br>